Leeds United Supporters Trust slams Premier League over fixture changes

-'Fans believe they are props in an expensive television show' - Leeds United Supporters Trust slams Premier League over fixtures
+'Fans believe they are props in an expensive television show' - Leeds United Supporters Trust slam Premier League over fixtures

 Leeds United Supporters Trust have criticised the Premier League’s inability to meet their own 'targets' for announcing fixture changes.